-Given the role that illness plays in contributing to school absences, health providers and school nurses have an important role in ensuring students do not miss school unnecessarily because of chronic illness or lack of access to health care.
-Read this handout to learn why health care providers should care about attendance and what they can do.
+Given the role that physical and mental health plays in contributing to school absences, health providers and school nurses have an important role in ensuring students do not miss school unnecessarily because of acute or chronic illness or lack of access to health care.
+By showing the connection between health and attendance, school-based and community health providers can make the case for expanding health-related resources and services.
+Read this handout to learn why health care providers and advocates should care about attendance and what they can do.

 The National Collaborative on Education and Health has created these summaries of research connecting health and chronic absence:

 These fliers help parents decide when their children are too sick for school.

 School Nurses: The National School Nurses Association created this handout explaining the role they play in addressing chronic absence

 California School Health Centers Association produced , Connecting Students to Mental Health Services: Creative Collaborations, Funding, and Evidence-Based Practices, a toolkit that includes a section on how to identify and intervene with chronically absent students.